What causes forest fires…Climate change, humans or lighting? (Updated September 2025)

 First of all most forest fires (over 90%) are caused by humans, either by mistake or on purpose.
 The rest are caused by lighting strikes.
 Secondly forest fires are on the decline.
 Unfortunately forest fire data only goes back to 1980 when they started to record them.
-So we do not have a very long timeline to analyze.
-Would be much better if we had a few hundred years at least, but this is what we have.
+So we do not have a very long timeline to analyze, but the climate alarmists sure love to blame forest fires on climate change!

 Source: https://cwfis.cfs.nrcan.gc.ca/ha/nfdb